KellyFromSales-HoH/HWRTools/README.md

 k_remove_blueprints - removes blueprints and attunements

+k_remove_attunements - removes attunements

 k_town - sets town flags and unlocks all buildings + blueprints

 k_char - gives all skills, attunements and upgrades to current character

+k_all - does both k_town and k_char in one command

 k_reset_char - remove all upgrades from character